suralmasha/RuTranscript/README.md

 # RuTranscript

-Library of transcription of text in Russian
+This package was created in order to make a phonetic transcription of the Russian text.
+At the moment, only Russian language is supported.